 Sustainability

-The sourcing of botanical ingredients is going through a major sustainability crisis: overexploitation of natural resources, unsustainable agricultural practices, destruction of wild biotopes, insufficient transparency in the supply chain, to name a few.
+The sourcing of botanical ingredients is going through a major sustainability crisis: overexploitation of natural resources, unsustainable agricultural practices, destruction of wild biotopes, insufficient transparency in the supply chain.

 At BOTALYS, we are dedicated to setting new benchmarks in sustainability by protecting the wilderness the best way we know how: by allowing it to thrive undisturbed.